 In November 2002, the NCRI adopted a Plan to form a National Solidarity Front to overthrow Iran’s religious dictatorship.
 The plan calls for all forces who reject the ruling theocracy with all its factions and who endorse the separation of religion and state and believe in a republic to join the front.
 Mrs. Rajavi described the Front as “a reflection of the most profound democratic yearnings of all the people of Iran, regardless of ideology, belief, religion and ethnicity that transcends all partisan and political interests.”
 She said the Front “embodies the unshakable resolve of the Iranian people to overthrow the mullahs’ inhuman regime.”

 President-Elect for the transitional period

 Mrs. Maryam Rajavi is the President-elect of the NCRI.
-In this capacity, she has mounted an extraordinary political, social, cultural and ideological challenge to the ruling mullahs in Iran.
+In this capacity, she has mounted an extraordinary political, social, cultural, and ideological challenge to the ruling mullahs in Iran.
 Under her leadership, women have risen to hold leading positions in the Iranian Resistance.
 Over half of NCRI members are women.

 Mrs. Rajavi has made numerous speeches challenging the mullahs’ fundamentalist interpretation of Islam and has promoted tolerance and democracy.
-By her exceptional courage and determination, she has led by example to the many Iranians who seek democratic rule in Iran.
+Through her exceptional courage and determination, she has led by example to the many Iranians who seek democratic rule in Iran.